Carpenter license requirements by state: A comprehensive guide

 License required: No

-As a carpenter, you won’t need a state license to work in New Hampshire.
-Make sure to check local regulations and carpenter license requirements before you begin work.
+You won’t need a state license to work in New Hampshire as a carpenter.
+Check local regulations and carpenter license requirements before you begin work.

 New Jersey